Zaubrik/djwt/README.md

 ### Expiration Time (exp)

-The optional `exp` claim in the payload identifies the expiration time on or after which the JWT must not be accepted for processing.
+The optional `exp` (_expiration time_) claim in the payload identifies the expiration time on or after which the JWT must not be accepted for processing.
 Its value must be a number containing a **NumericDate** value.
 This module checks if the current date/time is before the expiration date/time listed in the `exp` claim.

 ```typescript
 const jwt = await create(header, { exp: getNumericDate(60 * 60) }, key);